Close Menu

 He pursued a fellowship at the University of Berlin but returned to the United States without completing the program.
 He completed his studies at Harvard and became the first African American to receive a doctorate from the university in 1895.

-He went on to form the Niagra Movement with other intellectuals who disagreed with Washington.
-The group called for civil and political rights for African-Americans but was unsuccessful.
+He went on to form the Niagara Movement with other intellectuals who disagreed with Washington.
+The group called for civil and political rights for African Americans but was unsuccessful.
 It was a forerunner to the NAACP, an organization that Du Bois also helped to create.
 Du Bois was the founder and editor of The Crisis, the organization’s monthly magazine.
 He resigned from the NAACP in 1934 but returned to serve as the director of special research from 1944 to 1948.

 He expanded his interest in Pan-Africanism and explored the global conditions of people of African descent.
 With Pan-Africanism in mind, he proposed the Encyclopedia Africana.
 The encyclopedia sought to highlight the achievements of people of African descent while bringing a sense of unity to the diaspora.

 Du Bois was even active in placing grievances before the United Nations on behalf of the African-American community.
 He served as a consultant to the UN founding convention in 1945.
 Du Bois was invited to move to Ghana and in his final Pan-African gesture, he decided to take up citizenship there in 1961.
-President Kwame Nkrumah offered him a chance to further the proposed encyclopedia with a role working as director of the Encyclopedia Africana.
+President Kwame Nkrumah offered him the opportunity to further the proposed encyclopedia by serving as director of Encyclopedia Africana.

 Du Bois died on August 27, 1963, in Ghana and was unable to complete the encyclopedia.
 His efforts helped to advance people of African descent and he was even labeled “a phenomenon” by Nkrumah.
 Du Bois received a state funeral and remains a celebrated scholar.